-MDEQ and industry should collaborate to expand the air quality monitoring networks, including the small network operated by Marathon.
+MDEQ and industry should collaborate to expand the air guality monitoring networks, including the small network operated by Marathon.
 Since 2012, Marathon has operated four monitors around its facility that measure SO2, benzene, and other pollutants; these data are reported monthly to MDEQ and made available on the EPA web site.
-Because monitoring data show that SO, concentrations exceed the NAAQS (in particular, measurements at MDEQ's Southwestern High School site), portions of Wayne County have been designated as non-attainment for SO2.
-However, air quality modeling shows that the areas of highest SO, concentration may be missed by the existing monitors (See CAPHE Resource Manual Section 4).
+Because monitoring data show that SO2 concentrations exceed the NAAQS (in particular, measurements at MDEQ's Southwestern High School site), portions of Wayne County have been designated as non-attainment for SO2.
+However, air quality modeling shows that the areas of highest SO2 concentration may be missed by the existing monitors (See CAPHE Resource Manual Section 4).
 Currently, SO, monitoring is limited to 2 permanent MDEQ sites, 1 temporary site, 4 Marathon sites, and 2 sites in Windsor.
-A larger area may be in non-attainment for SO3.
-To more accurately assess non-attainment status, MDEQ and industry should increase the number of SO, monitoring locations, prioritizing areas that have higher modeled concentrations.
-It can be difficult to optimally site SO2 monitors for several reasons, including the episodic nature of SO2 peaks, the nature of the SO2 NAAQS (a 1-hr average), the presence of multiple major SO2 sources, and logistical issues of, for example, security, power, and access.
+A larger area may be in non-attainment for SO2.
+To more accurately assess non-attainment status, MDEQ and industry should increase the number of SO, monitoring locations, CAPHE Public Health Action Plan | 2017

+MDEQ and industry should collaborate to expand the air quality monitoring networks. the episodic nature of SO2 peaks, the nature of the SO, NAAQS (a 1-hr average), the presence of multiple major SO, sources, and logistical issues of, for example, security, power, and access.
 Use of mobile monitors may be particularly helpful to address this problem.